oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 type](#BuiltInTypesfordefiningVocabularyTerms) `Edm.ModelElementPath`.
 Its
 argument is a [model path](#PathExpressions).

-The value of the model element path expression is the path itself, not the instance(s) identified by the path.
+The value of the model element path expression is the model element identified by the path, not its instances.